sinanjasar/slsync/README.md

 # Slsync
-An automated music library manager for macOS.
-Slsync monitors specified download folders for new files, extracts archives, converts audio to ALAC format, organizes your music library, and handles artwork automatically.
+An automated music download manager for macOS.
+When new audio files are created in your specified download folders, slsync converts them to ALAC codec, and moves them to your music library.

 ## Features
 - Monitors multiple download folders simultaneously